 • 1/2 c fried onions

-Now if you needed to make this dairy free chicken casserole you could.
-I’ve found lactose free cheese, sour cream and you can buy soup alternative here.
-Yes I have done this in the past when my husband was home and it is surprisingly close to the “normal” version.
+I’ve found lactose free cheese and sour cream at the store to make dairy free.
+I have done this in the past when my husband was home and it is surprisingly close to the “normal” version.

 Slow Cooker Chicken Noodle Casserole